 Shendu: Escape statue form by reclaiming his talismans.

-Valmont: Use Shendu and other magic resources to get richer than he already was.
+Valmont: Use Shendu and other magic resources to get richer than he was already.

 Demon Sorcerers: Escape the dimension they've been banished to so they can rule the world again.